Seth Moulton: 2012 speculation

-Moulton considered running against Democratic Representative John F. Tierney of Massachusetts's 6th congressional district as an Independent in 2012, but decided against it in July 2012, saying, "the time and the logistics of putting together all the campaign infrastructure, organizing the volunteers ... the fundraising—it's just too much to accomplish in three months."
+Moulton considered running against Democratic representative John F. Tierney of Massachusetts's 6th congressional district as an Independent in 2012, but decided against it in July 2012, saying, "the time and the logistics of putting together all the campaign infrastructure, organizing the volunteers ... the fundraising—it's just too much to accomplish in three months."
 He told Roll Call that his own polling "showed there was in fact a clear path to victory" and said he might run for office in the future.

 2014 election

 On July 8, 2013, Moulton announced his candidacy in the 2014 congressional race for Massachusetts's 6th district.
 The race had been recognized for its competitiveness by national and regional media throughout the election cycle.
 Moulton challenged Tierney in the Democratic primary.

 Tierney's campaign claimed in campaign advertisements that Moulton received campaign contributions from a New Hampshire political action committee that previously donated only to Republicans, implying that Moulton must hold conservative views.
 Moulton denied being more conservative than Tierney, and said that the Republican PAC donation was returned.
 Public Federal Election Commission filings confirmed that the donation was returned in February 2014.

 Moulton said that he opposed the Iraq War in which he served.
-A Tierney campaign staff member said that Moulton had "changed his mind" and highlighted Tierney's vote in Congress to oppose the 2002 resolution authorizing the U.S. Invasion of Iraq.
+A Tierney campaign staff member said that Moulton had "changed his mind" on the war, and highlighted Tierney's vote in Congress to oppose the 2002 resolution authorizing the U.S. Invasion of Iraq from the start.
 Moulton also received Retired General Stanley McChrystal's first-ever political endorsement during the campaign.

 Moulton won the primary with 50.8% of the vote to Tierney's 40.1%.

-Moulton was endorsed by Senator Elizabeth Warren in the general election.
-In October 2014, he withdrew from a debate sponsored by radio station WGBH because of a series of New York fundraisers, where he welcomed Democratic National Committee Chairwoman Debbie Wasserman Schultz.
-The campaigns of Moulton and his Republican opponent, Richard Tisei, were held up as an example of how candidates can compete with respect for each other.
+For the general election, Moulton was endorsed by Senator Elizabeth Warren.
+In October 2014, he received criticism from his Republican opponent when he withdrew from a debate sponsored by radio station WGBH to instead attend a series of New York fundraisers hosted by Democratic National Committee chairwoman Debbie Wasserman Schultz.

+The campaigns of Moulton and his Republican opponent, state Senator Richard Tisei, were held up as an example of a race where voters could respect both candidates and choose the better one, instead of having to choose the less undesirable one.

 Moulton won the general election with 55.0% of the vote to Tisei's 41.1%.